 I’d had a pretty consistent schedule for posting much more frequently with this weekly NFL column and my personal posts, or so I thought.
 Now with my new job, a subject I’ll talk more about in my next blog, time has been harder to manage because, well, I’m frankly tired when I finally make it home.
 That’s on me however, so I’ve already started to rethink how to not find time to write but rather to make it.

-Continue reading “Open Field: Quarter-season awards”
+Continue reading “The Flat: Quarter-season awards”